thomlom/blog/content/blog/writing-blazing-fast-HTML-code/index.md

 title: Writing blazing fast HTML code
 date: '2018-06-21'
 cover: './cover.jpeg'
 description: "Emmet is a plugin for text editors that will allow you to be way more productive when writing HTML code.
 Basically, you write a snippet, you press your tab key and Voilà.
-You just gained some time for the same result."
+You just gained some time for the same result.
+Learn how to write fast HTML Code in this article!"
 ---

 When it comes to write HTML code, it can get pretty tedious.